Warrawee

-This should not be confused with Wirawee, the fictional small country town in the Tomorrow series of books for young people by John Marsden and the film derived from the first book, Tomorrow, When the War Began (2010).
+The suburb should not be confused with Wirrawee, the fictional small country town in the Tomorrow series of books for young people by John Marsden, or the film derived from the first book, Tomorrow, When the War Began (2010).

 History

-Warrawee is believed to have come from an Aboriginal word meaning rest a while, stop here or to stand.
+The name Warrawee is believed to be an Aboriginal word meaning rest a while, stop here or to stand.

-The suburb is rich in architectural history, with a number of houses designed by prominent architects.

-The earliest significant homes were Pibrac (1888), Cheddington (1890) and Wirepe (1893), all very fine houses.
+The suburb has a notable architectural history, with a number of houses designed by prominent architects.
+The earliest significant homes were Pibrac (1888), Cheddington (1890) and Wirepe (1893).

-In 1888, the public servant and patron of exploration Frederick Ecclestone du Faur built his house Pibrac in Pibrac Avenue.
+In 1888, the public servant and patron of exploration, Frederick Eccleston Du Faur, built his house Pibrac in Pibrac Avenue.
 The house was designed by John Horbury Hunt, a Canadian architect who settled in Australia and favoured the Arts and Crafts style, as well as the North American Shingle style, which he introduced to Australia.
 Later alterations were carried out by B.J.
 Waterhouse.
-The house is composed predominantly of timber, with extensive use of timber shingles, on a sandstone base.
+The house is built predominantly of timber, with extensive use of timber shingles, on a sandstone base.
 It is considered a good example of Hunt's work and is listed on the Register of the National Estate.

-Cheddington, the oldest home in established Hastings Road, is also attributed to Horbury Hunt, of brick and slate, with characteristic shingling.
+Cheddington, the oldest home in established Hastings Road, is also attributed to Horbury Hunt, constructed in brick, with a slate roof and characteristic shingling.
 Wirepe, designed by M.B.
-Halligan for architect Walter Traill, used deep verandahs and high ceilings to elicit a homestead atmosphere, with fine corbelled chimneys and cedar shingles.
-The brickwork is of Colonial Bond design, and the house sits at the heart of the Ku-ring-gai heritage precinct on Hastings Road.
+Halligan for architect Walter Traill, uses deep verandahs and high ceilings to elicit a homestead atmosphere, with fine corbelled chimneys and cedar shingles.
+The brickwork is laid in colonial bond, and the house sits at the heart of the Ku-ring-gai heritage precinct on Hastings Road.

-Upton Grey (now Kooyong) was built in 1894 to a John Sulman design; its English features are a local landmark.
+Upton Grey (now Kooyong) was built in 1894 to a John Sulman design, and its English features are a local landmark.
 Across the century it has served as a government social services home, a CSIRO field station, and a boarding house for Knox Grammar School.
 It is now in private hands and retains features replicated at Sulman's important Ingleholme.

-"Exley House" at Finlay Road Warrawee, was designed by Harry Seidler in 1957 for Cecil Exley – an engineer with the Sydney Water Board – and his wife.

-The three bedrooms, two bathroom home is the only red-brick single storey dwelling that Harry Seidler ever designed and the only one still in its original condition.
+Exley House, in Finlay Road, Warrawee, was designed by Harry Seidler in 1957 for Cecil Exley, an engineer with the Sydney Water Board, and his wife.
+The three-bedroom, two-bathroom home is the only red-brick single-storey dwelling Harry Seidler designed.
+It has recently been sympathetically extended.